idvorkin/idvorkin.github.io/_d/manager_question_deep_dive.md

 ### What are their thoughts on structured interview loops vs. non-structured free-form loops?

 - External Structured

   - Coding
   - Design
   - Leadership skills - most important
   - Self aware - earns trust.

+- Internal, Structured but Different

+- Novel ideas
+  - Do code reviews
+  - Do a mock interview + debrief

 ## Firing and Performance Management